kngwyu/kngwyu.github.io/index.md

 - Email: yuji.kanagawa [at] oist.jp, yuji.kngw.80s.revive [at] gmail.com

 # Education
-- 2019 - 2021: Department of General Systems Studies, The University of Tokyo (M.S. degree) with Ichiko Memorial Award (一高記念賞/Dean's Award)
+- 2019 - 2021: Department of General Systems Studies, The University of Tokyo (M.S. degree)
+  - Recieved Ichiko Memorial Award (一高記念賞/Dean's Award)
 - 2017 - 2019: College of Arts and Science, The University of Tokyo (B.S. degree)
 - 2015 - 2017: Human Sciences III, The University of Tokyo